Home —> Direct vs. Diffuse Lighting: Picking the Right Technique for Each Inspection Task

 When should I choose diffuse illumination?

-Diffuse illumination suits complex three-dimensional geometry, curved surfaces, and highly reflective parts where direct illumination would produce unacceptable shadows or specular hotspots.
+Diffuse illumination suits complex three-dimensional geometry, curved surfaces, and highly reflective parts where direct illumination would throw unacceptable shadows or specular hotspots.
 Typical applications include cosmetic packaging, cast and moulded component inspection, and complex assemblies.

 Can I use both direct and diffuse illumination in the same inspection cell?